List of glossing abbreviations

 This article lists common abbreviations for grammatical terms that are used in linguistic interlinear glossing of oral languages in English.

 The list provides conventional glosses as established by standard inventories of glossing abbreviations such as the Leipzig Glossing rules, the most widely known standard.
-These will generally be the glosses used on Wikipedia.
 Synonymous glosses are listed as alternatives for reference purposes.
-In a few cases, long and short standard forms are listed, intended for texts where that gloss is rare or common.
+In a few cases, long and short standard forms are listed, intended for texts where that gloss is rare or uncommon.